 They enjoyed sharing advice, striking up a conversation, and getting to know the travelers.
 There is also a stretch of Pagal Nala that you might encounter somewhere after Tangste.
 Also, Chagar Tso, about 15-20 KMs before the lake, is a delight.
 It’s a small lake, and the views are pretty spectacular.
 We were far too excited for the real deal that we didn’t stop here.
 If you do, you might be able to spot some marmots as well.

 So close to the destination, and you hit a rough patch of road.
 It has to be known that the Ladakh roads do make you earn your sites.
 This road ensured the driving was dramatic, the roads were thin and our excitement was unmeasurable.

 However, this small stretch was almost forgotten when we saw that first glimpse of blue.
 The blue was so blue; it was the definition of perfect blue.
-Driving next to the lake for a stretch of 10 KMs, prior to reaching our camps was M-A-J-E-S-T-I-C. Literally meaning Long, enchanted lake, Pangong Tso cannot be described in words, no picture has ever done justice and must be visited to be appreciated.
+Driving next to the lake for a stretch of 10 km, before reaching our camps was M-A-J-E-S-T-I-C. Meaning Long, enchanted lake, Pangong Tso cannot be described in words, no picture has ever done justice and must be visited to be appreciated.